kienpham2000/eks-workshop/content/introduction/basics/concepts_nodes.md

 ---
 title: "Kubernetes Nodes"
 date: 2018-10-03T10:15:55-07:00
-draft: false
+draft: true
 weight: 40
 ---

 The machines that make up a Kubernetes cluster are called **nodes**.

 Nodes in a Kubernetes cluster may be physical, or virtual.

 There are two types of nodes: